Thiago099/json-ripper/README.md

 The jsonRipper method receives two parameters, an object and a query.

-The query parameter is an array of patterns, that all must be fulfilled to the object be added in the result.
+The query parameter is an array of patterns, that all non optional must be fulfilled to the object be added in the result.

 The pattern consists of